 Both the Preferred and Alternate sites are located entirely on agricultural land, which has been previously used for growing row crops.
-The majority of land within 1,000 feet of both sites is also agricultural.
-Construction of the substation on either site would take approximately seven acres out of agricultural production.
+The majority of land within 1,000 feet of either site is also agricultural.
+Construction of the substation on either site would take approximately five acres out of agricultural production.
+However, potential impacts to surrounding agricultural land would be temporary in nature, consisting of short-term soil compaction and damage to crops and